fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ![](../../images/9/33.png)

-The error description <i>Argument of type 'CoursePartThree' is not assignable to parameter of type 'never'</i> tells us that we are using a variable somwhere, where it should never be used, so we know that something needs to be fixed.
+The error description <i>Argument of type 'CoursePartThree' is not assignable to parameter of type 'never'</i> tells us that we are using a variable somewhere, where it should never be used, so we know that something needs to be fixed.
 When we remove the added comments from the <i>Deeper type usage</i> case block, you will see that the error goes away.

 </div>